flavienbwk/book-devops/eng/README.md

 From the design phase, the DevSecOps ISS teams define and provide tools that monitor the presence of privacy and security features in the software.
 For example, they will check for GDPR[^RGPD] functionalities in a software or the proper functioning of the "need-to-know" mechanism for data access.
 This can also include the implementation of [automatic vulnerability detectors](#continuous-integration-ci) in the code.

-Nicolas CHAILLAN, former Director of Software Engineering at the _United States Air Force_ (USAF) [defines it](https://podcasters.spotify.com/pod/show/podcastmortem/episodes/19-The-DevSecOps--lUS-Air-Force-e1mqvem)[^DevSecOpsUSAirForce] more broadly as:
+Nicolas CHAILLAN, former Director of Software Engineering at the _United States Air Force_ (USAF) [defines it](https://podcasters.spotify.com/pod/show/podcastmortem/episodes/19-The-DevSecOps--lUS-Air-Force-e1mqvem)[^DevSecOpsUSAirForce] this way :

 > "DevSecOps is the evolution of software engineering.
 It's the balance between development velocity and the time allocated to security considerations.
 We want security to be integrated to ensure it's not overlooked but added to the software development cycle.
 It's about using modern cybersecurity processes to ensure the software is both efficient and built securely, ensuring it remains problem-free over time.
 This is what will allow companies and organizations to remain competitive and move forward at the necessary speed against their competitors."